Assessing the state of U.S. nuclear weapons capabilities presents several challenges.

 Grade: On one hand, the U.S. maintains some of the world’s most advanced nuclear facilities.
 On the other, some parts of the complex—most importantly, parts of the plutonium and highly enriched uranium component manufacturing infrastructure—have not been modernized since the 1950s, and plans for long-term infrastructure recapitalization remain uncertain.
 The infrastructure therefore receives a grade of “weak.”

 The ability to maintain and attract a high-quality workforce is critical to assuring the future of the American nuclear deterrent.
 Today’s weapons designers and engineers are first-rate, but they also are aging and retiring, and their knowledge must be passed on to the next generation that will take on this mission.
-This means that young designers need challenging warhead design and development programs to hone their skills, but no such challenging programs are in place today.
-The NNSA and its weapons labs understand this problem and, with the support of Congress and despite significant challenges, are taking steps to mentor the next generation.
+This means that young designers need challenging warhead design and development programs to hone their skills, but only a very limited number of such challenging programs are in place today.
+The next generation must be given opportunities to develop and maintain the skills that the future nuclear enterprise needs.
+The NNSA and its weapons labs understand this problem and, with the support of Congress and despite significant challenges, including a fiscally constrained environment, are taking initial steps to mentor and train the next generation.

 Grade: In addition to employing world-class experts, the NNSA labs have had recent success in attracting and retaining talent.
-However, because many scientists and engineers with practical nuclear weapon design and testing experience are retired, nuclear warhead certifications will rely largely on the judgments of people who have never tested or designed a nuclear weapon.
+However, because many scientists and engineers with practical nuclear weapon design and testing experience are retired or retiring very soon, nuclear warhead certifications will rely largely on the judgments of people who have never tested or designed a nuclear warhead.
 Management challenges and a lack of focus on the nuclear weapon mission contribute to the lowering of morale in the NNSA complex.
 In light of these issues, which have to do more with policy than with the quality of people, the complex earns a score of “marginal.”